merlos/MapCache/README.md

     ...

-    // First setup the your cache
+    // First setup the config of our cache.
+    // The only thing we must provide is the url template of the tile server.
-    let config = MapCacheConfig(withUrlTemplate: "https://{s}.tile.openstreetmap.org/{z}/{x}/{y}.png")
+    // (All other config options are explained below in the section MapCache Configuration) let config = MapCacheConfig(withUrlTemplate: "https://{s}.tile.openstreetmap.org/{z}/{x}/{y}.png")

     // initialize the cache with our config